-In the Linux kernel, the TIME-WAIT state of TCP/IP lasts for 60 seconds and the period cannot be changed.
-However, in some scenarios such as when the TCP load is heavy, being able to shorten this period will greatly improve network performance.
-Therefore, Aliyun Linux 2 has added a kernel interface to the kernel version 4.19.43-13. al7 to change the timeout period of TCP TIME-WAIT.
+In the Linux kernel, TCP/IP connections stay in the TIME-WAIT state for 60 seconds.
+This period cannot be changed.
+However, in some scenarios such as heavy TCP loads, network performance can be improved if this period is shortened.
+In this context, Alibaba Cloud Linux 2 provides a kernel interface to change the length of the TCP TIME-WAIT timeout period in the kernel of the 4.19.43-13.al7 or later version.
 This topic describes how to use the kernel interface.

-By default, the TCP/IP stack keeps the socket open for 60 seconds after an application sends a request to close the socket.
-This state is the TCP/IP TIME-WAIT state and ensures that data transmission between the server and the client is complete.
-However, if too many connections are in the TIME-WAIT state, network performance can be compromised.
-Therefore, Aliyun Linux 2 provides an interface that can change the timeout period of TIME-WAIT and improve network performance in scenarios such as high-concurrency business.
-The value range of the interface is 1 to 600 seconds.
-The default value of the timeout period of TIME-WAIT is 60 seconds.
+The TIME-WAIT state is a mechanism in TCP/IP stacks that keeps sockets open after an application shuts down the sockets.
+By default, this state lasts for 60 seconds to ensure complete data transmission between the server and the client.
+If a large number of connections are in the TIME-WAIT state, network performance may be compromised.
+To resolve this issue, Alibaba Cloud Linux 2 provides an interface to change the TIME-WAIT timeout period to improve network performance in high-concurrency scenarios.
+The value range of this interface is 1 to 600 seconds.
+The default value of the TIME-WAIT timeout period is 60 seconds.

-Setting a timeout period less than 60 seconds contradicts the quiet time concept of TCP/IP and may result in the system receiving old data as new data or rejecting copied new data as old data.
-Make adjustments based on the advice of network technicians of Alibaba Cloud.
-For information about the quiet time of TCP/IP, see IETF RFC 793.
+A timeout period of less than 60 seconds may violate the TCP/IP quiet time restriction and may cause old data to be accepted as new or duplicated new data rejected as old.
+Therefore, we recommend that you adjust the TIME-WAIT timeout period based on the advice of Alibaba Cloud technicians.
+For more information about the TCP/IP quiet time, visit IETF RFC 793.

-You can use one of the following methods to change the timeout period of TIME-WAIT.
+You can use one of the following methods to change the TIME-WAIT timeout period.
+In both methods, the [$TIME_VALUE] parameter specifies the new timeout period that you want to configure.

 - Run the